Google’s PageRank: does it still matter in 2024

 The value of PageRank is based the number of outgoing links

-In 2006, Google designed a new system that selects a few trusted sources called seed pages and assesses the quality of other pages based on links coming from seed pages.
+In 2006, Google designed a new system that selects a few trusted sources called seed pages and assesses the quality of other pages based on their distance in web-link graphs from seed pages.
 It was a response to PageRank being vulnerable to manipulations, and the new formula looked like this:

 ∀si ≠ p ∈ P, Ri⁡(p) = d⁢ ∑ q→p⁢ Ri⁡(q) / qout ⁢* w(q→p)